Viki Gabor: Career

 On 10 July 2020, her birthday, Gabor announced her first album (available from 4 September 2020).
 This album is titled "Getaway (Into My Imagination)".

 At the Junior Eurovision Song Contest 2020, hosted in Poland for the second consecutive year following her win, Gabor performed the song "Arcade" as an interval act, together with previous Polish Junior Eurovision winner Roksana Węgiel and Eurovision 2019 winner Duncan Laurence.

 In August 2021, she signed a recording contract with Sony Music Entertainment Poland and announced the release of the single "Moonlight," which was released on 3 September.
 In October, she became the face of ING Bank Śląski's advertising campaign titled Find Your Stage.
 On 26 November she released a music video for the single "Toxic Love."
 On 4 February 2022 she released the single "Napad na serce".
 In the spring of 2022, she took part in the sixteenth edition of the Polsat television entertainment program Your Face Sounds Familiar; after nine episodes, she reached the finals, where she placed fourth.
 On 21 May she performed during the Polsat SuperHit Festival 2022.
 On 24 June she performed a duet with Armenian singer and winner of Junior Eurovision 2021 Maléna, during the European Stadium of Culture in Rzeszów, singing Summer Walker's song "Girls Need Love".

-On 11 May 2024, she was the spokesperson for Poland's jury votes at the Eurovision Song Contest 2024.
+She was the spokesperson for the at the Eurovision Song Contest 2024 and formed part of the for the Junior Eurovision Song Contest 2025.

+Personal life

+In December 2025, she took part in a traditional Roma wedding ceremony with Giovani Trojanek, the grandson of singer Bogdan Trojanek.
+The ceremony did not constitute a legally binding marriage under Polish law as it was not accompanied by a civil marriage; Gabor herself acknowledged the event as an engagement.
+Following the ceremony, she and Trojanek began living together.